bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 The code for cycling through an orbit (the handful of tuples passed to our ``Permutation`` constructor above) should be pretty straightforward.
-We just need to return the next number or loop back to the first:
+We just need to return the “next” number, looping if we reach the end of the tuple:

 .. code-block:: python